 While there is no perfect mattress for everyone, many people who suffer from sciatica state that a medium-firm mattress.
 Mattresses that are too hard or too soft both cause sciatic pain.

 Most people with sciatica find that a memory foam mattress that is 10-12 inches in height is the perfect answer.
-If you sleep with your spouse and their movement causes pain, a 12-inch memory foam mattress will reduce almost all transfer of motion.
-Look for a memory foam mattress that is either made from natural materials, such as bamboo or one that states it uses open cell technology to prevent the buildup of heat or that incorporates gel in the mattress to keep you cooler.
+If you sleep with your spouse and their movement causes pain, a 12-inch memory foam mattress will reduce almost all transfers of motion.
+Look for a memory foam mattress that is either made from natural materials, such as bamboo or one that states it uses open-cell technology to prevent the buildup of heat or that incorporates gel in the mattress to keep you cooler.

 You can also try a hybrid mattress that uses both springs and latex foam.
 Springs provide much-needed support but can be too stiff for sciatica sufferers.
 Combined with the softness of latex, however, you might find that this type of mattress is both responsive and very adaptable.

 If you have sciatica, you might need more help than just a new mattress, you should see a chiropractor as well.
 Can a chiropractor help with sciatica?
 Yes, they can.

 What is Your Sleeping Position?